01 of 09

 Backgrounds can be flat photographs or wallpapers designed to imply a particular setting or room scene.
 Backgrounds can be clamped to the back wall of the miniature set, or held in place along one edge using the slot on the side wall.
 If you need to show the corner of a room or an endless horizon, you can fold or curve the backdrop so that it is held against the side wall.

 For outdoor scenes, softly curving the backdrop around a corner will make it seem to flow more naturally, similar to the way the sweep works to eliminate corners and harsh angles.
 If you want to extend a large section of a backdrop around on one side wall, it is a good idea to mount the background photograph or wallpaper to lightweight card or illustration board in order to hold it upright against the short side supports on your miniature set.

-A wide range of backdrops suitable for miniature scenes can be found in the backdrops and wallpaper collections on the About Miniatures website.Continue to 8 of 9 below.
+A wide range of backdrops suitable for miniature scenes can be found in the backdrops and wallpaper collections page.Continue to 8 of 9 below.

 08 of 09